CollinDewey/CollinDewey/README.md

 I'm actively involved in my school's Cyber Security club and lead the school's Student Linux User Group.
 I enjoy participating in CTF-style challenges as well as Red Team/Blue Team competitions.

-*I'm currently seeking an internship in Cyber Security and would love to connect with others who share my interests.*

 ### Experience
 - ❄️ My Linux NixOS configuration can be found in my [nix-config repo](https://github.com/LegitMagic/nix-config)
 - 📦 Experienced with Git, Docker, and Nix